White Memorial is Recertified as an Earth Care Congregation - PC(USA)

 Provide recycling bins, promote energy conservation (lighting upgrades, programmable thermostats), monitor water and energy usage, facilitate “green” meals

-We sell Fair Trade coffee, tea, and chocolate at many Wednesday evening meals.
-Contact Carol Gates for more information.
+We support the Presbyterian Coffee Project and sell Fair Trade coffee, tea, and chocolate at many Wednesday evening meals.

 We collect batteries and light bulbs for recycling in the hallway off The Connector.